Doune Ponds

 Events

-To encourage community engagement and raise much needed funds for the maintenance of the ponds, DCWG have organised various events over the past few years.
+To encourage community engagement and raise much needed funds for the maintenance of the Ponds, DCWG organises various events during the year.

 There is an annual Easter Egg Hunt, held on Easter Sunday, which has proved very popular.
 This event is always very well attended by families and we always give out lots of chocolate eggs!